 The Decho Ensemble has performed on concert series, television, and radio throughout North America and in Europe.
 In addition to concert series, the Decho Ensemble has presented at national and international conferences including the North American Saxophone Alliance Regional and Biennial Conferences and the United States Navy International Saxophone Symposium.
 In 2016 the Decho Ensemble was in residence with the Ny Musikks Komponistgruppe in Oslo, Norway as part of their inaugural PULS Festival.
 In addition to their all saxophone programming, Decho has collaborated with poets, dance companies, chamber orchestras, and other instrumentalists to present unique and varied programs.

 Collaborating with composers, presenting standard repertoire, and adapting early works for saxophones the Decho Ensemble continues to push borders and broaden the saxophone’s voice in concert music.
 Since their establishment, Decho has collaborated with composers Andrew Martin Smith, Charles Terranova, Peter Edwards, Dan Knorr, Scott Miller, Nathan Hall, David Marc Alterman, Frank Zabel, Michael McGough, Kate Parker, and Tim Bausch to create new works for saxophone - some with electronic media.

 Marchitelli serves on faculty at the State University of New York at Fredonia and teaches at Infinity Visual and Performing Arts in Jamestown, New York.
-Swanson teaches instrumental music for the Gowanda Central School District in Gowanda, New York, the New Horizons Band of Western New York, and Jamestown Community College.
-Yackiw is pursuing a PhD in Music Theory at University at Buffalo.
+Swanson teaches instrumental music for the Gowanda Central School District in Gowanda, New York and is a Vandoren Artist Clinician.
+Yackiw serves on the faculty at the State University of New York at Fredonia and University at Buffalo.